olwal/streamdiffusion-spout-service/README.md

 └── README.md                          # This file
 ```

-**Note:** The server dynamically imports `utils/wrapper.py` from the StreamDiffusion repository at runtime (Apache 2.0 license).
+**Note:** The service dynamically imports `utils/wrapper.py` from the StreamDiffusion repository at runtime (Apache 2.0 license).
 The path is automatically resolved—no manual setup needed.

 ## Dependencies & Credits